-The Little Market sources from social enterprises around the globe that employ artisans with disabilities, ensuring these individuals have access to meaningful employment and a stable income.
+The Little Market sources from artisan and producer groups around the globe that support artisans who are living with disabilities, ensuring these individuals have access to meaningful employment and a stable income.

 PEOPLE WITH DISABILITIES OFTEN HAVE FEW EMPLOYMENT OPPORTUNITIES AND FACE DISCRIMINATION.

 handmade with sustainable materials

 Collective Humanity is a community-based, Cambodian social enterprise empowering women who are socially and economically underserved.
 Cambodia has a long and rich history of weaving.
 On the walls of Angkor Wat, an ancient temple built over 900 years ago, you will find carvings engraved of women wearing traditional woven garments, which are still worn today.
 The techniques and traditional Khmer patterns have been in their community for generations.
 The artisans at Collective Humanity practice traditional Cambodian techniques including weaving and reusing bamboo plants to create sustainable pieces.
 Collective Humanity provides educational resources, including skills and household finance training, community development workshops, and healthcare programs.

 EllieFunDay partners with an artisan group consisting of 40 women working as part of a sewing unit.
 Many of these artisans are single mothers; some of them have experienced a form of domestic violence or abuse.
 The artisans have access to job training, fair wages, dignified employment, healthcare, and educational resources.